U17 (CADETS) GBR GUIDE

 • Administer selection process according to the BF approved selection policy and in accordance with the GBR Selection timelines for international competitions.

-• Allocate GBR referees to EFC Circuit Nominated events – GBR Support will book the referees’ hotel and coordinate their travel arrangements.
+• Allocate GBR referees to Nominated international events – GBR Support will book the referees’ hotel and coordinate their travel arrangements.
 (Referees should be booking own flights where possible).

 • Enter fencers to FIE and EFC events (both individual and teams) once final lists are confirmed and payments made